Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

-where $F_t^{-1}$ denotes the inverse Student's t CDF and $\mathrm{DF_E}$ the degrees of freedom of the error.
-For terms with more than one degree of freedom (e.g. $\Phi$) $\mathrm{DF_E}$ equals the total degrees of freedom of the model (number of experiments minus one) minus the sum of the degrees of freedom of each included term.
-If a term has only one degree of freedom (e.g. light irradiation), the $\mathrm{DF_E}$ equals the total degrees of freedom of the model minus two, thus reverting to a simple two-sample t-test.
+where $F_t^{-1}$ denotes the inverse Student's t CDF and $\mathrm{DF_E}$ denotes the degrees of freedom of the error.
+For terms with more than one degree of freedom (e.g., $\Phi$), $\mathrm{DF_E}$ equals the total degrees of freedom of the model (number of experiments minus one) minus the sum of the degrees of freedom of each included term.
+If a term has only one degree of freedom (e.g., light irradiation), then $\mathrm{DF_E}$ equals the total number of degrees of freedom of the model minus two, thus reverting to a simple two\textendash sample t\textendash test.